Farewell to Forums: Digital Press

 My Stinkor Story

-Even those distantly familiar with He-Man toys may recall that every figure had some gimmick, such as spring-loaded punches or interchangeable arms or a water-spraying mouth.
+Even those distantly familiar with He-Man toys may recall that every figure had some gimmick, such as spring-loaded punches or interchangeable arms or a water-spraying robot elephant trunk.
 Stinkor’s contribution to this feverish creativity was that he smelled bad.

 Yes, that was all.
 Stinkor was a skunk-colored action figure who emitted an actual odor.
 Of course I found this amusing, and when my grandmother presented me with Stinkor I joked that I would leave him on her bed one night to spread his presumably fetid aroma.